linearfeatures

 The quadratic function y = x2 is an even function: f (-x) = f (x)

-Quadratic Function - Possible Real Roots:
+Quadratic Function - Possible Real Roots and Complex Roots:

 lqfroot1